ordina-jworks/ordina-jworks.github.io/_posts/2017-09-04-Secure-your-architecture-part1.md

 <a name="jwt" />

 ## JSON Web Tokens (JWT)
-[JSON Web Tokens](https://jwt.io/){:target="_blank"} (pronounced “jot”) are compact, URL friendly and contain the JSON structure.
+[JSON Web Tokens](https://jwt.io/){:target="_blank"} (JWT) is a compact URL-safe means of representing claims to be transferred between two parties.
+The claims in a JWT are encoded as a JavaScript Object Notation (JSON) object that is used as the payload of a JSON Web Signature (JWS) structure or as the plaintext of a JSON Web Encryption (JWE) structure, enabling the claims to be digitally signed or MACed and/or encrypted.
+The suggested pronunciation of JWT is the same as the English word "jot".
-The structure consists of some standard attributes (called claims), such as issuer, subject (the user’s identity), and expiration time.
+The payload consists of some standard attributes (called claims), such as issuer, subject (the user’s identity), and expiration time.
 The specification allows these claims to be customized, allowing additional information to be passed along.
+Be careful when passing additional information, if you like to go deeper on this topic with a real use case, you can read [Using JWT for State Transfer](http://ordina-jworks.github.io/microservices/2016/05/01/Using-JWT-Tokens-for-State-Transfer.html)
-[Jwt.io](https://jwt.io/){:target="_blank"} provides a quick way to verify whether the encoded JWT is valid or not.
+[Jwt.io](https://jwt.io/){:target="_blank"} provides a quick way to decode your JWT.

-One of the challenges in a microservice-based architecture is Identity Propagation.
+One of the challenges in a microservice-based architecture is identity propagation.
 After the authentication, the identity of the user needs to be propagated to the next microservice in a trusted way. <br />
-When we want to verify the identity, frequent callbacks to the UAA server are inefficient.
 JWT is used here to carry along information of the user.
-In essence, a token should be able to:
-* Know that the request was initiated from a user request
-* Know the identity that the request was made on behalf of
-* Know that this request is not a malicious replay of a previous request
+Based on a token, your microservice needs to be able to create a principal object.
+This principal object needs to contain all the necessary info so the system can decide whether or not the request should be executed or not.

 <div class="row" style="margin: 0 auto 2.5rem auto; width: 100%;">
   <div class="col-md-offset-3 col-md-6" style="padding: 0;">